cdvillard/blockchain-fundamentals/notes/02-intro-to-ethereum-and-dapps.md

       - Ensures no infinite loops will start
     - Optional datafield (Message)

-## Effect of Startgas and Gas Price
+## Effect of Startgas and Gasprice

 Amount              |Startgas               |Gasprice
 --------------------|-----------------------|-------------------------